 Post – Communist Tours (by car, bicycle and on foot)

 Some very enthusiastic and knowledgeable locals have set up a company called Authentic Slovakia, giving tours real facts and stories from 20th century Slovakia in some very unique ways.

 You can ride in a Škoda car looking at the communist points of interest around Bratislava.
-By bicycle ride through the old town to a WWII bunker or do a working class food tour beyond the city’s old town.
+By bicycle, ride through the old town to a WWII bunker.
+Or choose do a working-class food tour beyond the city’s old town.
 You can even do a village pub crawl in the Záhorie region exploring authentic Slovak pubs with the locals.

 Their mission is to give tourists an unadulterated look into life here in Slovakia.
-What it is that makes Slovakia the country it is today post communism and to answer your questions about Slovak society and its recent history.
+What it is that makes Slovakia the country it is today post-communism.
+They also answer your questions about Slovak society and its recent history.

 Cost – Varies on tour and number of people – check website

 Bratislava nightlife is something you have to research before you hit the tiles.
-Yes, there’s the obligatory stag party hanging around strip bars and Obchodna Street but there’s some amazing unique bars in the city, and yes Bratislava is safe and cheap for a night out!
+Yes, there’s the obligatory stag party hanging around strip bars and Obchodna Street.
+However, there are some amazing unique bars in the city, and yes Bratislava is safe and cheap for a night out!